DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Related Works: Resilience Analysis Methods for DNNs

-Therefore, the existing analytical approaches do not result in accurate metrics for the reliability analysis of DNNs.
+Thus, the existing analytical approaches do not result in accurate metrics for the reliability analysis of DNNs.
 DeepVigor was proposed to address this gap in the literature to provide fast and accurate metrics for the resilience of CNNs against faults \cite{ahmadilivani2023deepvigor}.
-It provides a Vulnerability Factor (VF) for bits, neurons and layers in CNNs by acquiring vulnerability values for each neuron (i.e., output feature maps).
-Vulnerability values represent how much a fault should change the golden value of a neuron's output to misclassify CNN's golden classification.
-Although DeepVigor is demonstrated to be faster than FI due to its fault propagation analysis method, it requires a high execution time to obtain VFs.
-The reason is that DeepVigor attempts to analyze all neurons in a CNN as well as to find the vulnerability values in a huge space of numbers.
+It provides a Vulnerability Factor (VF) for bits, neurons, and layers in CNNs by acquiring vulnerability values for each neuron (i.e., output feature maps).
+Vulnerability values represent how much a fault should change the golden value of a neuron's output to change the CNN's golden classification.

-This paper proposes DeepVigor+, a new method to quickly obtain VF metrics for layers and DNN models addressing both scalability and accuracy of fault resilience analysis in the literature.
-DeepVigor+ employs an optimized error propagation analysis in neurons, assuming that a single fault might happen either at its inputs or weights, thus leading to effectively shrinking the search space for vulnerability values.
-Moreover, DeepVigor+ proposes a stratified sampling to further accelerate the process of resilience analysis without a tangible analysis accuracy mitigation, leading to obtaining VF in a few minutes, even for deep and large emerging DNNs.
+Although DeepVigor obtains VFs with a high accuracy (i.e., $<0.1\%$) faster than FI, there are a few drawbacks in its method, which make it non-scalable for deep and large CNNs.
+The drawbacks of DeepVigor and the ways DeepVigor+ addresses them are as follows:

+\begin{itemize} \item To obtain VFs, DeepVigor first derives vulnerability value ranges with a huge search space based on the real numbers.
+However, 32-bit floating-point values do not represent all possible real numbers.
+To address this, DeepVigor+ builds a theoretical ground for optimal error propagation and then constructs a vulnerability value search space that includes all possible errors produced due to bitflips in 32-bit floating-point data representation.

+\item To derive VFs, DeepVigor performs a bitflip mapping step in its operation, which conducts an exhaustive bitflip for each neuron to map the produced errors to vulnerability value ranges.
+This step is another reason that hinders DeepVigor from scaling.
+To tackle it, in this paper, we propose a mathematical approach to compute VFs from vulnerability value ranges with minimal computations based on the distribution of errors.

+\item DeepVigor analyzes all neurons in a CNN, i.e., Output Feature Maps (OFMaps), in layers.
+This exhaustive analysis hinders a fast resilience analysis for large and deep CNNs and makes it impractical.
+To address this, we propose a stratified sampling method in DeepVigor+ to address the scalability of resilience analysis, while meeting the statistical requirements (i.e., $<1\%$).

+\item DeepVigor only analyzes the activations to achieve VF and excludes analyzing the fault resilience of weights.
+To address this gap, we analyze both activations and weights in DeepVigor+ and obtain the Model Vulnerability Factor (MVF) for an entire CNN. \end{itemize}